tyler-johnson/autorelease/README.md

 **_Fully Automated NPM Publish._**

-Publish quickly, often and consistently with Autorelease, which will automatically:
+Publish quickly, often and consistently with Autorelease, which can automatically:

 - **verify releases** before publishing to ensure consistency.
 - **bump the version** in your package.json and publish to NPM.
 - **generate changelogs** from your commit messages.
 - **create git tags** and create releases on Github or your favorite git host.
 - and anything else you can write a JavaScript function for.

-Autorelease is highly configurable and works in any environment Node.js works in, including CI or from your local machine.
-Autorelease is designed for git and will work with many remote git providers, including Github and Gitlab.

 To quickly get your project set up with Autorelease, run the following: